Trials underway at five laboratories and two diagnostic equipment companies

 The eight ICP trials are underway with three reference laboratories, one hospital laboratory, two with a large contract research organization (CRO) and two diagnostic equipment companies.
 Results and potential adoption of the testing platform is anticipated within 8-12 weeks.

-The 12 agreements for the upcoming ICP kit trials consist of two reference labs, two CROs, seven hospital labs, and a pharma company.
+The 12 agreements for the upcoming ICP reagent trials consist of two reference labs, two CROs, seven hospital labs, and a pharma company.
 In addition, we are in discussions with additional Pharma and Biotech companies about incorporating ICP into their research projects or pipeline.

-The initial adoption of ICE COLD-PCR begins with the completion of a successful trial, followed by the validation of testing in their in-house laboratory using the ICEme Kits; and subsequently, commercial orders are placed.
+The initial adoption of ICE COLD-PCR begins with the completion of a successful trial, followed by the validation of testing in their in-house laboratory using the ICEme Reagents; and subsequently, commercial orders are placed.